Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Why it matters: A high re-list rate tells us that a meaningful share of sellers entered the market at a price buyers rejected, spent time and money without a result, and came back to try again.

 Re-list Rate also predicts outcomes.
-In one recent Fort Myers analysis, homes that sold on the first attempt closed in a median of 49 days.
+In one Fort Myers analysis, homes that sold on the first attempt closed in a median of 49 days.
 Homes that required a relist spent 219 total days across both attempts and sold for a median of $42,500 below their original asking price.
 The financial cost of overpricing is measurable in the data every month.

 At the community level, Re-list Rate varies widely, and that variation tells a story.
 Two communities in the same metro can show re-list rates of 27% and 60% respectively, with sale-to-list ratios that follow in kind.
 Those numbers describe fundamentally different seller experiences within the same regional market.